Written by: Max Vishnev, founder of CityRover Walks NY

 FIKA: 600 Lexington Avenue (and 52nd Street)

-Ninth Street Espresso: 109 East 56th Street (inside Lombardy Hotel, between Park and Lexington Ave.)
+Ninth Street Espresso: 109 East 56th Street (next to the Lombardy Hotel, between Park and Lexington Ave.)

 Zibetto: 501 5th Avenue (and 42nd Street)